-Surviving the Holiday Period for the Neurodiverse Family: 3 Useful Strategies
+Surviving the Holiday Period for the Neurodivergent Family: 3 Useful Strategies

 The start of Term 4 is a reminder that Christmas and the holiday period are just around the corner.
 It can be such an exciting time to look forward to in a year.

-Nonetheless, for many neurodiverse families, it can also mean sensory overload and a lack of routine and predictability.
+Nonetheless, for many neurodivergent (ASD and ADHD) families, it can also mean sensory overload and a lack of routine and predictability.
 For families going on vacations, it would also mean adapting to changes – both predictable and unpredictable – which is often a red flag for meltdowns.

 Here are 3 strategies to help you support your child or to help buffer them against the stress of the holiday season and vacation: